k0aziu/NitroFileUploader/README.md

 - Receive a link to the uploaded file.
 - Share the link easily with others.

+To install and configure the plugin, you can follow the steps outlined in this helpful video tutorial: [How to Install Vencord Plugins](https://www.youtube.com/watch?v=3anTy0EdvsE).
+Although the video is not created by me, it provides a clear and concise guide to setting up plugins.

 ## Server Setup

 The server is implemented using Node.js and Express, with the help of the `multer` library for handling file uploads.
 The server is configured to store uploaded files in a local directory and serve them via a static endpoint.